Untoxed HealthUntoxedHealth

 Why it’s a concern

 Parabens mimic estrogen by binding to estrogen receptors, though methylparaben binds more weakly than longer-chain parabens.
-A 2012 study in the Journal of Applied Toxicology by Darbre et al. detected intact parabens in 99% of breast tumour tissue samples analysed, raising questions about dermal absorption and accumulation.
+A 2012 study by Barr et al. in the Journal of Applied Toxicology detected intact parabens in 99% of breast tissue samples collected at mastectomy across four anatomical positions, showing that dermal exposure reaches tissue but stopping short of proving causation.
 The EU Scientific Committee on Consumer Safety considers current use levels safe but continues to review aggregate exposure from multiple products.

 Also known as